hmustain/NoSQL-Social-Network-API/README.md

 ## Description
 This is a backend project aimed at gaining experiencing using non-structured databases (NOSQL).
 This project uses MongoDB and mongoose.
-In this project, we are challenged to build an API for a social network web application where users can share their thoguhts, react to friends' thoughts, and create a friend list.
+In this project, we are challenged to build an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

 ## Table of Contents